iamtecheater/count-upwards-timer/README.md

-A project I worked quite some time ago that counts up instead of down.
+A project I worked on quite some time ago that counts up instead of down.

 It shows how much time you have spent on the page